SUSE-Cloud/socok8s/doc/source/deployment/uninstall.rst

    run.sh remove_deployment

-The first time you run this command it will warn you and instruct you to set an enviornment variable if you really want to remove your deployment.
+The first time you run this command, it will warn you and instruct you to set an environment variable if you really want to remove your deployment.